 shap.plots.scatter

-Create a SHAP dependence scatter plot, colored by an interaction feature.
+Create a SHAP dependence scatter plot, optionally colored by an interaction feature.

 Plots the value of the feature on the x-axis and the SHAP value of the same feature on the y-axis.
 This shows how the model depends on the given feature, and is like a richer extension of classical partial dependence plots.
 Vertical dispersion of the data points represents interaction effects.
 Grey ticks along the y-axis are data points where the feature’s value was NaN.